Finding Her Way Back: Kasondra’s Story

 A Long Road Back

 “My injury was caused by myself,” she says.
-That belief shaped the years that followed, blurring the line between her mental health and her physical recovery.
-It made showing up to community spaces feel complicated and heavy.
+That belief shaped the years that followed, blurring the line between her mental health and her physical recovery -and making community spaces feel complicated, heavy and hard to enter.

 A Chance Meeting